Introduction

 AI knows what people did.
 Behavioral economics explains why they didn’t act rationally.
 This empowers:

-Without these frameworks, AI defaults to outdated models of rational behavior, particularly dangerous in influence-driven systems.
+Without these frameworks, AI defaults to outdated models of rational behavior, particularly dangerous where influence can adversely effect outcomes.

 Psychology

 AI can only model what we understand about the human mind.
+Psychology reveals underlying motivations and behavior, the conscious and unconscious thought and emotion.
 This empowers:

 When organizations rely on outdated psychological assumptions, AI optimizes for a version of humanity that no longer exists.